 - Patience.
-Dealing with medical bills can be stressful on patients and their families, and it can be upsetting to hear that insurance doesn't cover certain procedures, medications, etc.
+Dealing with medical bills can be stressful on patients and their families, so the patience and understanding of medical professionals can be helpful in most situations

 - Compassion.
 You will often have to interact with patients and families who are dealing with serious illnesses or injuries, and a little compassion and understanding can go a long way to ensuring a more positive experience for everyone involved.